oliveirajohn90/oliveirajohn90/README.md

-- John Oliveira 🪂
+- John Oliveira 💀🪂
- -Linguaguens de programação Front-End
+- Linguaguens de programação Front-End
-- Anaálise e Desenvolvimento de Sistemas pela Unicesumar
+- Anaálise e Desenvolvimento de Sistemas

 <!---
 oliveirajohn90/oliveirajohn90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.